Bruises That Start Yellow | Quick Clues Explained

 • Avoid Pressure: Keep weight off injured areas to prevent further capillary damage.

-• Pain Relief: Over-the-counter painkillers like acetaminophen help manage discomfort; avoid aspirin if excessive bleeding risk exists.
+• Pain Relief: Over-the-counter painkillers like acetaminophen may help manage discomfort; avoid aspirin if you have excessive bleeding risk unless your doctor told you to take it.

-• Nutritional Support: Vitamins C and K support collagen repair and clotting mechanisms aiding recovery.
+• Nutritional Support: Vitamins C and K support collagen repair and normal clotting mechanisms, aiding recovery.

 • If Yellow Bruises Persist or Worsen: Seek medical advice promptly for evaluation.